cnicholas63/GameOfNim/README.md

-Distributed Systems, JAVA
+# Distributed Systems, JAVA

-Game of Nim
+## Game of Nim
+A console based distributed version of a Game of Nim.
+The software allows for concurrent users and matches them against their preferred opponent type - computer or human.

 To launch the server, please:
 1) NimServerLobby from within the server package